miscellaneousbits/DE10_NANO_SOC_MINIMAL/README.md

 a low cost FPGA development board equipped with an Intel 5CSEBA6U23I7NDK FPGA.
 The FPGA includes a dual core ARM hard processor able to run Linux, used in [this](https://github.com/miscellaneousbits/linux-socfpga-sha3-miner.git) project to test the core.
-The low cost Cyclone V FPGA can produce and verify over 25 million hashes per second using under 5 watts of power.
+The low cost Cyclone V FPGA can produce and verify over 30 million hashes per second using 10 watts of power.
+Not great, could do much better with a faster FPGA and specialized PCB.
+There's lots of unneeded stuff on the DE10 NANO.

 An 8 stage pipeline design is used in three phases since a fully unrolled 24 stage pipeline exceeds the capacity of this FPGA.